NavyaNelluri/Process/README.md

       - Retain test documentation for a minimum of 5 years.
   5. **Tools**:
       - Jenkins for CI/CD and test automation.
-      - Jira for defect tracking.
+      - Jira for bug tracking.
       - Confluence for test documentation.

 ### 3. Outputs